cbourke/ComputerScienceI/documents/faq.md

 If you accessed zyBooks directly through the website and not through canvas, you may need to *merge* the multiple accounts you created.
 To do so see https://zybooks.zendesk.com/hc/en-us/articles/360007536553-I-already-paid-so-why-am-I-being-asked-to-subscribe-again-

+# Codepost

+## What is codepost?

+It is a website that we push your code to in order to grade it.
+Correctnesss is still graded using the webgrader, but Learning Assistants and graders will embed feedback and detail any point deductions line-by-line in your code.
+You can access codepost at https://codepost.io

+## How do I get access?

+Your instructor will send you an invite email.
+Be sure to check your spam folder and respond ASAP; the links expire after a few days.

+## I didn't get the invite or it expired, what do I do?

+Try going to https://codepost.io/forgot-password and resetting your password (even if you never initially set one).
+Be sure to use your huskers email or whatever primary email is associated with your canvas profile.